 Anteriorly and laterally, the thyroid gland is situated in front of the trachea from the level of the cricoid bone to the second or third tracheal rings.
 The thyroid isthmus is at the midline and each thyroid lobe extends laterally onto the trachea.
 These 2 organs share a common blood supply from the inferior thyroid artery.

-In order to avoid injury, the tracheal surgeon ...
+In order to avoid injury, the tracheal surgeon must have ...